 Apple headphones: Apple-branded models

-Additionally, you can pause audio by tapping your AirPods twice, and audio is automatically paused when you take them out of your ears.
-You get around five hours of listening time or three hours of talk time on a single charge from the included charging case.
+By tapping your AirPods twice you can pause audio, and audio is automatically paused when you take them out of your ears.
+Battery life is pretty good; you'll get about five hours of listening time or three hours of talk time on a single charge from the included charging case.
 All in all, the AirPods represent excellent sound quality and great performance.

 First introduced in 2012, the EarPods are the most old-fashioned type of Apple headphones still on sale today.
-But if you're just looking for something cheap and cheerful which provides a decent, if not outstanding performance, then these 'classic' wired headphones are still worth a try.
+If you've bought an iPhone over the past ten years then you probably have a pair gathering dust on a shelf somewhere.
+But if you don't, and all you really need is a cheap, no-nonsense pair of wired in-ear headphones that provide decent sound, these 'classic' wired headphones are still worth a try.

-While basic, the Earpods do let you adjust the volume, control the playback of music and video, and answer or end calls with a pinch of the cord.
-They work with all devices that have a Lightning connector and support iOS 10 or later, including iPod touch, iPad and iPhone.
+They're basic (the lack of silicone ear tips will be a massive turn-off for many) but EarPods do have some useful features.
+They'll let you adjust the volume, control the playback of music and video, and answer or end calls with a pinch of the cord, and they'll work with all devices that have a Lightning connector and support iOS 10 or later, including iPod touch, iPad and iPhone.

 Apple headphones: Beats-branded models

-In this new headphones, released at the end of 2019, you also get active noise cancellation, the rechargeable battery lasts for up to 22 hours (40 hours when noise cancellation is turned off), and the sound quality is very decent.
-Indeed, while previous Beats headphones were too bass-heavy, this latest model offers a more balanced sound, giving equal weight to lows, mids and highs.
+In these new headphones, released at the end of 2019, you also get active noise cancellation, the rechargeable battery lasts for up to 22 hours (40 hours when noise cancellation is turned off), and the sound quality is really good and not over-bassy like previous Beats.
+If it wasn't for the pesky AirPods Max, these would be the best full-size Apple headphones; now they're simply the best full-size Apple headphones that don't require a second mortgage.

-Also released at the end of 2019, the Beats Solo Pro headphones basically contain the same clever tech as the Beats Studio 3 Wireless headphones (above), just in a smaller pair of cans.
-Looks-wise, then, they're more 1980s than 1970s.
-Despite their size, they're very sturdy and feel very comfortable in use.
+Also released at the end of 2019, the Beats Solo Pro headphones basically contain the same clever tech as the Beats Studio 3 Wireless headphones (above), but in a more compact form factor that makes them look more 80s than 70s.
+Despite their reduced size, though, they're very sturdy and feel very comfortable in use.
 Also note that they don't actually feature a power button: they automatically just switch on when you unfold them.

-With a slim nozzle and four different ear tips to choose from, you should find it easy to fit them in your ears securely, however much you move about.
-You get a volume rocker plus a play/pause/skip button on the logo, so you can control your sounds with either your left or right hand.
-Plus, usefully, they're sweat- and water-resistant.
+Their slim nozzles and choice of four different ear tips mean that they'll fit snugly and stay in place, however much you move about.
+There's a volume rocker and play/pause/skip button on the logo, so you can control your listening without having to fish your phone out of your pocket.
+In addition, they're sweat and water-resistant.

 The Powerbeats Pro offer crisp, clear sound that's not too heavy on the bass, up to nine hours of listening time, and the same kind of controls and fast connectivity you find in the AirPods (not surprising, as the internal tech is the same).
 On the downside, there's no wireless charging or noise cancellation, as there is in the AirPods Pro.